-GOALS in Aurora (housing 5 families): April Biggerstaff
+GOALS in Aurora (housing 12 families): Angie Carton

 House of Hope in Englewood (housing 8 families): Marla Childers

 Roots of Courage (Wheat Ridge area, weekdays only, 10 families): Rebekah Hawthorne

 Some of our families are quite large.
 Please reach out if you have quantity questions.

-At this time, all food donations must be in sealed packages or professionally prepared.
+FOOD DONATIONS: At this time, all food donations must be in sealed packages or professionally prepared.
 We especially need individually packaged items, such as snacks, which are safer in a group setting.
-Contact Rebekah Hawthorne to arrange for drop-off, or have them delivered through Amazon.
+Contact Rebekah Hawthorne to arrange for drop-off.

-Family Tree works alongside people affected by child abuse, domestic violence and homelessness throughout their journey to safety and economic independence.
+SHOP OUR WISHLIST: Family Tree works alongside people affected by child abuse, domestic violence and homelessness throughout their journey to safety and economic independence.
 Unfortunately, this already vulnerable population is at high risk.
 We are hard at work trying to keep our clients and team members as safe and healthy as possible.
-Please help us by donating these much needed supplies and activities.
+Please help us by donating these much-needed supplies and activities.
 Shop our Online Wish Lists

-We are collecting fabric reusable masks and protective gowns for our shelter residents and team members.
-Masks and gowns can be dropped off at our Administrative Office (3805 Marshall Street in Wheat Ridge) Monday-Friday between 9:30 and 4:30.
-They do not need to be a particular style, but need to be washable for re-use.
+FABRIC MASKS: We are collecting fabric reusable masks for our shelter residents and team members.
+Masks can be dropped off at our Administrative Office (3805 Marshall Street in Wheat Ridge) Monday-Friday between 9:30 and 4:30.
+Children's sizes and styles with ear loops are especially popular.
+They should be washable for re-use.
 Please contact Rebekah Hawthorne with any questions.